serge-sans-paille/pythran-stories/content/2016-04-18-aliasing-improved.rst

     #. …

-But the single more important use of identifier binding is in fact typing.
+But the single more important use of identifier binding is in fact, typing.
 This is likely to evolve, but current (clumsy) typing system in Pythran attaches some kind of typing properties to functions.
 For instance for the following
 function: